Chelsea Clinton: Personal life

 Clinton married investment banker Marc Mezvinsky on July 31, 2010, in an interfaith ceremony at the Astor Courts estate in Rhinebeck, New York.
 Mezvinsky is Jewish, and his parents, Marjorie Margolies and Edward Mezvinsky, are both former members of Congress.
 The senior Clintons and Mezvinskys were friends in the 1990s and their children met on a Renaissance Weekend retreat in Hilton Head Island, South Carolina.
 They first were reported to be a couple in 2005, and they became engaged over Thanksgiving weekend in 2009.

 Following their wedding, the couple lived in New York City's Gramercy Park neighborhood for three years and later purchased a $10.5 million condominium in the NoMad district of Manhattan.
 Their first child, a daughter named Charlotte, was born on September 26, 2014.
-Their second child and first son, named Aidan, was born on June 18, 2016.
+Their second child, a son named Aidan, was born on June 18, 2016.
 Shortly after Aidan was born, the family moved to the nearby Flatiron District.
-Their third child and second son, Jasper, was born on July 22, 2019.
+Their third child, a son named Jasper, was born on July 22, 2019.

 In popular culture

-Clinton is portrayed in the 1996 film Beavis and Butt-Head Do America, where Butt-Head flirts with her at the White House; she responds by tossing him out a window.
+Clinton is portrayed in the 1996 film Beavis and Butt-Head Do America, where Butt-Head attempts to flirt with her after finding her bedroom at the White House; she responds by throwing him out the window.

+In Rush Hour, Chris Tucker's character, Detective James Carter, shouts the famous line: "Fifty million dollars?!
+Man, who do you think you kidnapped?
+Chelsea Clinton?".

 In Zenon: Girl of the 21st Century, a Disney Channel Original Movie set in the year 2049, Clinton is the President of the United States.

 In Clarissa Explains It All, the title character (Melissa Joan Hart) repeatedly imagines Clinton becoming President of the United States.

 Clinton is the direct inspiration for the 2004 film Chasing Liberty, starring Mandy Moore and Matthew Goode.

 In January 2015, Clinton appeared in a Sesame Street skit with Elmo, advocating the importance of reading to young children.

 Clinton appeared in the final scene of series 3 on the Channel 4 sitcom Derry Girls.

+Chelsea Clinton is portrayed by Anastasia Barkow in the third season of American Crime Story, Impeachment: American Crime Story.